euwbah/musescore-xen-tuner/README.md

 ...also specifies a (rather extreme) key signature for 7 nominals.

+## How to: secondary accidentals

+TODO.

 ## How to use fingering annotations

-> 🟢 If you're regularly using this feature, it is recommended to change the default MuseScore shortcut of `Ctrl+F` from _"Find / Go to"_ to _"Add fingering"_.
+> 🟢 If you're using fingering-related features, it is recommended to change the default MuseScore shortcut of `Ctrl+F` from _"Find / Go to"_ to _"Add fingering"_.
 This will make note entry much more efficient.

 Fingerings are a handy way of attaching text directly to a single note.
 You can press space/tab to navigate between adjacent fingerings which allows you to edit them efficiently.

-### 1. Fingerings to enter accidentals
+### 1. Entering accidentals via Accidental Vector

 If you're dealing with a really large tuning system and can't reasonably access the accidental you need with just up/down & auxiliary operations, you can use fingerings to help you enter accidentals.